matplotlib/mplcairo/README.rst

 .. warning::

-   Do *not* build matplotlib with the "local FreeType" option set (i.e., do not set the ``MPLLOCALFREETYPE`` environment variable, and do not set the ``local_freetype`` entry in ``setup.cfg``).
+   Do *not* build matplotlib with the “local FreeType” option set (i.e., do not set the ``MPLLOCALFREETYPE`` environment variable, and do not set the ``local_freetype`` entry in ``setup.cfg``).
 This option will statically link to a fixed version of FreeType, which may be different from the version